maosi100/Telegram-Bot-for-Google-Cal/README.md

 `!add <event name>; <event type>; YYYY-MM-DD`

 * Added events are whole-day events ranging from the start date to start date to start date +1 day
-* The event type is written into the Google Calendar Event description
+* The event type is written into the Google Calendar Event description as well as used to generate an event ID

 **Listing events**